pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/retrieval.rst

 Retrieve Importers Associated with a Repository
 -----------------------------------------------

-Retrieves the :term:`importer` (if any) associated with a repository. the array will either be empty (no importer configured) or contain a single entry.
+Retrieves the :term:`importer` (if any) associated with a repository.
+The array will either be empty (no importer configured) or contain a single entry.

 | :method:`get`